 Cogna's digital and hybrid learning platforms offer greater accessibility and flexibility for students who require distance learning due to their location, or work or family commitments.
-The company has offered distance learning for many years, but has made a more meaningful strategic shift towards a capital-light, digital and hybrid learning business, which it expects to comprise approximately 70% of revenues by 2025.
+The company has offered distance learning for many years, but has made a more meaningful strategic shift towards a capital-light, digital and hybrid learning business.